idm-auth/admin-backend-koa/.amazonq/rules/project-conventions.md

 - If you need to cast, the types are wrong - fix the types instead
 - ALWAYS provide proper type annotations and generics
 - Type safety is non-negotiable

+## Decision Tracking Rules
+- ALWAYS track user rejections during the conversation
+- If user rejects a solution (explicitly or implicitly), NEVER suggest it again
+- When user says "I don't want X" or rejects approach X, mark it as FORBIDDEN for this session
+- Before suggesting a solution, check if it was already rejected
+- If all obvious solutions were rejected, ask user for their preferred approach
+- Rejection signals include:
+  - User explicitly says "no", "I don't want", "not that"
+  - User ignores suggestion and asks for something else
+  - User shows frustration after repeated suggestions